-The Company reserved 8.0 million shares of the Company's common stock for issuance under the 2022 Equity Incentive Plan (the "2022 Plan") plus the number of shares subject to awards that were outstanding under the 2012 Equity Incentive Plan (the "2012 Plan") as of 12:01 a.m.
-Pacific Time on June 22, 2022 (the "Prior Plan Expiration Time"), to the extent that, after the Prior Plan Expiration Time, such shares would have recycled back to the 2012 Plan in connection with the awards' expiration, termination, cancellation, forfeiture, or repurchase, as described further below, and in each case, subject to adjustment upon certain changes in the Company's capitalization.
+The maximum number of shares reserved for the grant of awards under the 2022 Plan will be equal to the sum of: (i) 22.0 million shares (which is the sum of the 14.0 million new shares approved by shareholders on August 15, 2024 plus the 8.0 million shares available for grant under the 2022 Plan when it was initially adopted by shareholders on July 12, 2022) plus (ii) the number of shares subject to stock options granted under the 8x8 Inc. Amended and Restated 2012 Equity Incentive Plan (the "Prior Plan") that were outstanding as of 12:01 a.m.
+Pacific Time on June 22, 2022 (the "Prior Plan Expiration Time"), but only to the extent such stock options expire, terminate, are cancelled without having been exercised in full or are settled in cash after the Prior Plan Expiration Time without the delivery of shares, plus (iii) the number of shares subject to restricted stock, RSUs and performance units granted under the Prior Plan that were outstanding as of the Prior Plan Expiration Time, but only to the extent such awards are forfeited by the holder, are reacquired by the Company at less than their then market value as a means of effecting a forfeiture, or are settled in cash after the Prior Plan Expiration Time without the delivery of shares (with the number of shares that recycle based on the Applicable Ratio, which is defined in the 2022 Plan), in each case, subject to adjustment upon certain changes in the Company's capitalization.
 The 2022 Plan provides for the granting of incentive stock options to employees and non-statutory stock options to employees, directors or consultants, and granting of stock appreciation rights, restricted stock, restricted stock units and performance units, qualified performance-based awards, and stock grants.
 The stock option price of incentive stock options granted cannot be less than the fair market value on the effective date of the grant.
 Options, restricted stock, and restricted stock units generally vest over three or four years and expire ten years after the grant.
-As of June 30, 2024, 0.3 million shares remained available for future grants under the 2022 Plan.
+As of Septe